The Ziggurat Method

 Ziggurat designs are adaptable and easy to modify, especially if you make use of the Helpful Table to guide you between sizes.

-You may, for example, have narrower shoulders than normal for your standard size.
-Solution: cast on for a smaller size but follow increases and stitch counts for your usual size to accommodate bust and other measurements.
+You may, for example, have narrower shoulders than usual for your standard size.
+Solution: cast on for a smaller size but follow increases and stitch counts for your desired size and ease to accommodate bust and other measurements.

 Try your sweater on as you go!
 The beauty of Ziggurating (and other top-down designs) is that you can get a good idea of the fit without sewing and before blocking and drying.

-My recently published book, Åsa Tricosa Ziggurats: 16 elegantly seamless knits is a selection of very knittable pullovers and cardigans along with plenty of detailed tutorials for both novices and advanced knitters.
+My book, Åsa Tricosa Ziggurats: 16 elegantly seamless knits is a selection of very knittable pullovers and cardigans along with plenty of detailed tutorials for both novices and advanced knitters.

 Please do! – with proper credit to Ziggurat method by Åsa Tricosa